vuejs/vuex/docs/en/middlewares.md

   },
   mutationTransformer (mutation) {
     // mutations are logged in the format of { type, payload }
-    // we can format it anyway we want. return mutation.type
+    // we can format it any way we want. return mutation.type
   }
 })